mendix/docs/content/refguide/consumed-odata-service-requirements.md

 {{% /alert %}}

 {{% alert type="info" %}}
-Please note that the list above for supported key fields does not include `Date` or `DateTime` data types.
+The list above for supported key fields does not include `Date` or `DateTime` data types.
 {{% /alert %}}

 ### 3.2 Attributes